Beyond ‘training’: Dynamic Context Propagation in Keras!

 User-defined value: If you explicitly pass

-method definition, that takes precedence.Inherited context: If no explicit value is given, Keras looks at the context from an outer layer or model call.
+training=Trueortraining=Falsein thecallmethod definition, that takes precedence.Inherited context: If no explicit value is given, Keras looks at the context from an outer layer or model call.
 This is how, for example,

-.Default value: If neither of the above is present, the default value defined in the layer's call method signature is used.
+model.fit()implicitly setstraining=Truefor all inner layers andmodel.predict()sets it toFalse.Default value: If neither of the above is present, the default value defined in the layer's call method signature is used.

-argument through every single call signature.
+This resolved value is then stored in an internal, call-stack-aware context object (CallContext), which allows it to be automatically propagated to any nested layers without you needing to manually thread the training argument through every single call signature.
 If a layer's call method actually declares training in its signature, Keras populates it with this resolved value.

 We’ll discuss how this context handling works later in the article.